AS9100 Certification Requirements: A Practical Guide for Aerospace Organizations

 Quality Management System Structure

-Organizations must establish and maintain a documented QMS that:
+Organizations must establish and maintain a defined QMS that:

 Identifies processes and their interactions